 Long-Term Care Planning

-The stress associated with the need for care, and funding the cost can be alleviated with proper planning.
-Investment portfolios that generate income and dividends, supplemented with pensions and Social Security may be enough to cover the cost.
+With proper planning, the stress associated with the need for care can be alleviated.
+Investment portfolios that generate income and dividends supplemented with pensions and Social Security could be enough to cover the cost.